George Jackson (activist): Marin County courthouse incident

-Prison escape and death
+Prison escape attempt and death

-On August 21, 1971, Jackson met with attorney Stephen Bingham at San Quentin prison to discuss a civil lawsuit that Jackson had filed against the California Department of Corrections.
+On August 21, 1971, Jackson met with attorney Stephen Bingham at San Quentin Prison to discuss a civil lawsuit which Jackson had filed against the California Department of Corrections.
 After the meeting, Jackson was being escorted by officer Urbano Rubiaco back to his cell when Rubiaco noticed a metallic object in Jackson's hair, later revealed to be a wig, and ordered him to remove it.
 Jackson then pulled a Spanish Astra 9 mm pistol from beneath the wig and said: "Gentlemen, the dragon has come"—a reference to Ho Chi Minh.
-It is not clear how Jackson obtained the gun.
-Bingham, who lived for 13 years as a fugitive before returning to the United States to face trial, was acquitted of charges that he smuggled a gun to Jackson.
+It is unclear how Jackson obtained the gun.
+Bingham, who lived for 13 years as a fugitive before returning to the U.S. to face trial, was acquitted of charges that he smuggled the gun to Jackson during their meeting.

-Jackson ordered Rubiaco to open all the cells and along with several other inmates, he overpowered the remaining correction officers and took them, along with two inmates, hostage.
-Five other hostages, officers Jere Graham, Frank DeLeon and Paul Krasnes, along with two white prisoners, were killed and found in Jackson's cell.
-Three other officers, Rubiaco, Kenneth McCray, and Charles Breckenridge, were also shot and stabbed, but survived.
-After finding the keys for the Adjustment Center's exit, Jackson along with fellow inmate and close friend Johnny Spain escaped to the yard where Jackson was shot dead from a tower and Spain surrendered.
+Jackson ordered Rubiaco to open all the cells and, with assistance from several other inmates, he overpowered the remaining corrections officers and took them, along with two inmates, hostage.
+A total of five hostages—officers Jere Graham, Frank DeLeon, and Paul Krasnes, and two white prisoners—were killed and found in Jackson's cell.
+Three other officers, Rubiaco, Kenneth McCray, and Charles Breckenridge, were shot and stabbed, but survived.
+After finding the keys to the Adjustment Center's exit, Jackson along with fellow inmate and close friend Johnny Spain escaped to the yard where Jackson was killed by a rifle shot that struck him in the back; the shot originated from a prison tower.
+Spain briefly tried to evade capture but then surrendered with only minor injuries.

-Three inmates were acquitted and three (David Johnson, Johnny Spain and Hugo Pinell) were convicted for the murders.
-The six became known as the "San Quentin Six".
+In the aftermath of the abortive escape attempt, six inmates (dubbed the "San Quentin Six") were charged with multiple counts of murder, assault, and conspiracy.
+After a lengthy trial, three of the inmates were acquitted, and three (Johnny Spain, David Johnson, and Hugo Pinell) were convicted either for murder or for assaulting corrections officers.

-There is some evidence that Jackson and his supporters on the outside had planned the escape for several weeks.
-Three days before the escape attempt, Jackson rewrote his will, leaving all royalties as well as control of his legal defense fund to the Black Panther Party.
+There is some evidence that Jackson and his supporters on the outside had planned the San Quentin escape for several weeks.
+On August 18, 1971, Jackson rewrote his will, leaving his book royalties as well as control of his legal defense fund to the Black Panther Party (BPP).
+He had joined the BPP in 1969 after being impressed by the writings of its co-founder Huey P. Newton.